CodeYourFuture/immersive-go-course/README.md

 1. [Servers & Databases](./server-database) - `impl/server-database`
    <br>Build a server that takes data from a database and serves it in `json` format.
 1. [Multiple Servers](./multiple-servers) - `impl/multiple-servers`
-   <br>Build and run file & API servers behind Apache in a simple multi-server architecture.
+   <br>Build and run file & API servers behind nginx in a simple multi-server architecture.

-## Authors
+## Contributing

-- Tom Ashworth
-- Daniel Wagner-Hall
+Having your help to improve these projects would be amazing.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for a guide on how to get involved.

 Feel free to ask for help in the CYF Slack!